This DIY project stemmed from those vintage shopping moments of,

 Allow the glue to dry completely in the sun.

-**note - even with the E-6000 seal, this terrarium still had a leak, but it was very small and not nearly as messy as the original.
+**note - even with the E-6000 seal, this terrarium still had a leak, but it was tiny and not nearly as messy as the original.

 I suggest placing a folded paper towel under the terrarium the first few times you water it to prevent damaging the surface below.***